 Please submit articles via email attachment to firstname.lastname@example.org.
 The attachment should be a Word document with all personal identifying information removed.
 Please include in the body of the email your name, contact information, and school affiliation (including program name and year).

-Journal Articles Submission Guidelines
+Journal Article Submission Guidelines

 - All submissions should be the FINAL version of the project, and should reflect graduate-level scholarly writing and research.
 Please do not submit projects in-process.
 These submissions will be rejected without review.
 Please ensure that papers reflect the most current research available at the time you submit.

 - All submissions should include an abstract no more than 250 words summarizing the project and conclusions.